 This report contains "forward-looking statements," as defined in the United States Private Securities Litigation Reform Act of 1995 and Section 21E of the Securities and Exchange Act 1934, as amended.
 All statements contained in this report other than statements of historical fact, including statements regarding our future results of operations and financial position, our business strategy and plans, and our objectives for future operations, are forward-looking statements.
 The words "believe," "may," "will," "estimate," "continue," "anticipate," "seek," "look," "hope," "intend," "expect," and similar expressions are intended to identify forward-looking statements.
 We have based these forward-looking statements largely on our current expectations and projections about future events and trends that we believe may affect our financial condition, results of operations, business strategy, short-term and long-term business operations and objectives, and financial needs.
-These forward-looking statements are subject to a number of risks, uncertainties and assumptions.
-For example, statements in this Form 10-K regarding the potential future impact of COVID-19 on the Company's business and results of operations are forward-looking statements.
+These forward-looking statements are subject to a number of risks, uncertainties, and assumptions.
+For example, statements in this Form 10-K regarding the potential future impact of inflation, interest rate increases, recession, climate regulation, the COVID-19 outbreak, economic sanctions, cybersecurity risks, and the outbreak of war in Ukraine on the Company's business and results of operations are forward-looking statements.
 These risks and uncertainties include, but are not limited to, those described in "Item 1A.
 Risk Factors" and "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies - Impact Related to COVID-19:" Moreover, our legacy investments in the cannabis-related industry or other industries may be subject to heightened scrutiny and, as a result, our portfolio companies may be subject to additional laws, rules, regulations, and statutes.
-It is not possible for our management to predict all risks, nor can we assess the impact of all factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements we may m
+Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies - Impact Related to COVID-19 and Global Economic Factors:" Moreover, due to our past investments in the cannabis-related industry or other industries, we may be subject to heightened scrutiny and, as a result, our portfolio companies may be subject to additional laws, rules, regulations, and statutes.
+It is not possible for our management to predict all risks, nor can we assess the impact of all

 You should not rely upon forward-looking statements as predictions of future events.
 The events and circumstances reflected in the forward-looking statements may not be achieved or occur.
 Although we believe that the expectations reflected in the forward-looking statements are reasonable, we cannot guarantee future results, levels of activity, performance, or achievements.
+The Company assumes no obligation to revise or update any forward-looking statements for any reason, except as required by law.

-All references in this Form 10-K to the "Company," "Mentor," "we," "us," or "our" are to Mentor Capital, Inc.
+All references in this Form 10-K to the "Company," "Mentor," "we," "us," or "our," are to Mentor Capital, Inc.